obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ![Integrations](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/integrations.png "integrations.png")

-There are three main types at the time of this blog post:
+There are three main types at the time of writing this blog post:

 1. Webhook - It supports multiple ways to send an API request, such as **GET, POST, PUT, DELETE, and PATCH**.
 It also provides support for **HTTP headers** and **Response Mapping**.